 One of the best places to watch has to be Staplefield.
 If you don’t know the village, the vehicles enter down the hill from Handcross and then there’s a long run straight past the green.
 There is plenty of space to watch (and to walk the dog) and get a really good view as the Veterans approach.
 There are also two pubs in Staplefield, The Jolly Tanners and The Victory and in the spirit of motoring greatness, local motoring clubs such as the Morgan and Triumph clubs usually meet on the green near The Victory.

 Lunch at The Victory

-I have to confess, I spent a large part of my early years, in The Jolly Tanners, but in the name of research, I recently checked out The Victory for lunch.
+I have to confess, I spent a large part of my early years in The Jolly Tanners (which I believe have just closed their doors), but in the name of research, I recently checked out The Victory for lunch.
 It’s a great location with seating outside and plenty of room inside too, along with some funky décor.
 The food was good quality pub grub.
 Nothing too fancy but absolutely what you want on a wholesome day out.

 So, that’s my top tip for enjoying the best of the London to Brighton Run: take a lot of warm clothes or waterproofs, throw in a hipflask (if you’re not driving) and book a table for a late lunch.
 It’s one of the great days of autumn and really shouldn’t be missed.

 You can find the official programme and route guidance for the day here: https://www.veterancarrun.com/